Mexican avocado soup

 Holy Guacamole

 "It turns out that avocados, the main ingredient in guacamole, are worth exclaiming about.
-One-third of a medium-size avocado delivers 10% of the recommended daily values of folate, vitamin K, and copper; 15% of pantothenic acid (vitamin B5) and a good dose of vitamins C, E and niacin; and riboflavin.
-Not to mention the minerals zinc, magnesium, and manganese."
+One-third of a medium size avocado delivers 10% of the recommended daily values of folate, vitamin K and copper; 15% of pantothenic acid ( B5) and a good dose of C, E and niacin; and riboflavin.
+Not to mention the minerals zinc, magnesium and manganese."

 - Drs Oz and Roizen, MDs

 So that is all you need; oh, you may want to garnish your Mexican avocado soup with a few thinly sliced wedges of sweet or spicy peppers; do your own thing.
-A cup of seafood like Alaskan snow crab legs or Dutch-mussels would be delicious.
+A cup of seafood like Alaskan snow crab legs or Dutch-mussels would be delicious too.

-If you find avocado a little bland, then an extra squeeze of lemon juice makes it just a little tart; not too much.
-A pinch of curry-powder makes for a little variety.
+If you find avocado a little bland, then an extra squeeze of lemon juice makes it just a bit tart; not too much.
+A pinch of curry-powder would provide some variety.

 Here are a few general thoughts for your perusal.
 Never fry using margarine or polyunsaturated oils.
-Butter is back, and should never have been sent to Coventry; coconut fat is great too.
+Butter is back and should never have been sent to Coventry in the first place; coconut fat is great too.

 I never use lemon juice; but I cook with the whole pulp every day.
 Research shows that is where more than half of the goodies are.